Sami-Aml/flexistrive-website/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: This is a subtitle
-    text: >+
+    text: >
-      \<div style="text-align: center">FlexStrive is your trusted partner in driving digital transformation and achieving business excellence.
+      FlexStrive is your trusted partner in driving digital transformation and achieving business excellence.
 Our comprehensive services encompass IT consultancy focused on development and programming, innovative game and application development through FlexStrive Studio, and strategic eCommerce solutions provided by FlexiStrive.
 We are dedicated to delivering flexible, customized solutions that cater to your unique business needs, ensuring you stay ahead in the competitive digital landscape.
-Whether it's optimizing your IT infrastructure, creating engaging digital experiences, or enhancing your online presence, FlexStrive is here to help you succeed.\</div>
+Whether it's optimizing your IT infrastructure, creating engaging digital experiences, or enhancing your online presence, FlexStrive is here to help you succeed.
     badge:
       label: Key Benefits
       color: text-primary